MerlinMason/wp-starter/README.md

 - Mac OSX users will then receive a notification upon successful build

 The JS build does the following process:
-- jshints your project.js file (based on .jshintrc config)
+- jshints your project.js and Gruntfile.js files (based on .jshintrc config)
+- Searchs the project.js file for Modernizr refferences and generates a custom build with the tests you need
 - Concatinates all javascript files used in the site
 - Minifies the concatinated file
 - Mac OSX users will then receive a notification upon successful build